I heard a phrase recently while listening to a podcast.

 And so, Evangelicalism morphed into the New Evangelicalism by simply going soft on doctrinal truth.
 And by choosing infiltration with apostasy instead of separation from it.

 By making doctrinal soundness a secondary priority at best.
-By joining in good works, partnerships, associations, coalitions, and warm fellowships with “Christian” leaders who held to very loose, fluffy and even heretical Christian creeds.
+By joining in good works, partnerships, associations, coalitions, and warm fellowships with “Christian” leaders who held to very loose, fluffy, and even heretical Christian creeds.

-The open rejection of the gospel essentials has included:
+This open rejection of the gospel essentials has included:

 Nevertheless, all of this seemingly does not matter to most Evangelicals today.